JeviG47/data-ingestion-and-processing/README.md

 # Data Pipeline Implementation and Management

 This repository contains the implementation of a data pipeline for ingesting, transforming, and storing data using Azure services.
-For detailed documentation, please refer to the [Google Docs Documentation](insert_google_docs_link_here).

 ## Overview: